 I wish that our thinking on this matter could be adjusted with a tweak or a nudge.
-We like that kind of theology don't we?
-It would be lovely to come to a church service and be explained how we can just tune our lives slightly one direction or another to gain that needed clarity or smooth the ride of our life's journey.
-But I am afraid that is not the case on this matter.
-The fact is, the reason this direction is alien and so distant to our thinking is that for many of us, nothing short of a complete overhaul to both our thinking and our living will encompass it.
-Because while we may reject the popular albeit blasphemous 'prosperity doctrine' that is the ilk being sold in many churches today, we still hold to a 'prosperity light' that essentially says that if we are 'good christians' and live right and moral lives, that good things will then happen to us.
-Many of us think that that is what the gospel teaches.
-But I am sorry to say that such just isn't true.
-Tell that to the desperately poor Indian Christian, or the severally persecuted Iranian believer!
+We like that kind of theology, don't we?
+It would be lovely to come to a church service and receive guidance on how we can tune our lives slightly one direction or another to gain that needed clarity and smooth the ride of our life's journey.
+But I am afraid that is not reality.
+The fact is, the reason the direction here in James is so alien and so distant to our thinking is that, for many of us, nothing short of a complete overhaul to both our thinking and our living will encompass it.
+Because while we may reject the popular, albeit blasphemous, "prosperity doctrine" that is being sold in many churches today, we still tend to hold to a "prosperity light" ... that which essentially says that if we are "good Christians" and live right and moral lives, that good things will happen to us.
+Many of us think that is what the gospel teaches.
+I am sorry to say that this just isn't true.
+Tell that to the desperately poor Indian Christian or the severely persecuted Iranian believer!
 And further, if you insist on holding to that principle, there will inevitably come a day where you will stand at a stark crossroads in your life.
-A crossroads where many many such believers turn away from their church, their community, and often turn away from God too.
+A crossroads where many, many such believers turn away from their church, their community, and often from God too.

-The receivers of this letter were likely some impoverished, blue-collar Christians who were being beaten up by a new reality in their lives.
+The recipients of this letter were likely impoverished, blue-collar Christians who were being beaten up by a new reality in their lives.
 They were having to deal with not only trials and persecutions, but the new clarity of just what this Christian thing was going to cost them.
 Because this was such a new baby church at that time, many of these were brand new believers, new converts to Christianity, probably very immature in a lot of ways in their faith.
-They seem to have been blindsided by the difficult time they're having in living out what it was they believed.
-Life was getting difficult and they were no doubt wondering what the deal was.
-Early on they were discovering the Christian life wasn't as easy as they thought it was going to be, that following Jesus Christ was costing them more than they probably originally had intended.
+They apparently had been blindsided by the difficult time they're having in living this Christian thing out.
+Life was getting difficult, and they were no doubt wondering what the deal was.
+They were discovering the Christian life wasn't as easy as they thought it was going to be...that following Jesus Christ was costing them more than they had realized.

 So they, like many of us, began to think to themselves, "Man, I don't get this.
 I'm a Christian now.
 I'm following Jesus Christ, the One who's sovereign over everything, and now all of a sudden my whole world seems to be turning upside down."
-In the midst of trial, you and I begin to suffer the same temptation where we go, "Man, this thing is so difficult.
+In the midst of a trial, you and I begin to suffer the same temptation wherein we think, "Man, this thing is so difficult.
 Maybe God has forgotten about me.
-Maybe God doesn't love me as much as I thought he did.
-Maybe I've done something wrong and God is judging me because I've done something and he has brought this upon me as this affliction...because I know all these other people out here who do not follow Jesus Christ and they seem to be flourishing.
-Here I am following Jesus Christ, and the wheels of life are falling off right now."
+Maybe God doesn't love me as much as I thought He did.
+Maybe I've done something wrong and God is judging me because I've done something and He has brought this upon me as this affliction.
+I know all these other people out here who don't follow Jesus Christ and they seem to be flourishing.
+Here I am following Christ, and the wheels of life are falling off right now."